The 9/11 Era Is Over

 Whereas the attacks on 9/11 took place in only three locations, COVID-19 has already affected nearly everyone in the country.
 Most of the U.S. is under social-distancing orders.
 Clearly, we are entering a period of severe trauma.
 Many—if not most—of our fellow citizens will get the disease.
 An unspeakable number of people may die.
 Social order and cohesion may be tested in unforeseen ways.
 The American economy will go through a shock likely to rival the 2008 financial crisis and the Great Depression.
 As with those events, the geopolitical fallout will be profound and enduring.

 The first months of this crisis suggest that the world order that emerges on the other end is likely to be permanently altered.
-America’s response to 9/11 committed the familiar mistake of hastening a superpower’s decline through overreach; the Trump presidency, and our failure to respond effectively to COVID-19, shows us the dangers of a world in which America makes no effort at leadership at all.
+America’s response to 9/11 committed the familiar mistake of hastening a superpower’s decline through overreach; the Trump presidency, and our failure to respond effectively to COVID-19, show us the dangers of a world in which America makes no effort at leadership at all.

 Enormous upheaval, however, also offers the opportunity for enormous change.
 And that is what America needs.
 This is not simply a matter of winding down the remaining 9/11 wars—we need a transformation of what has been our whole way of looking at the world since 9/11.
 Yes, we have a continued need to fight terrorist groups, but the greatest threats we face going forward will come not from groups like al-Qaeda or ISIS, but from climate change, pandemics, the risks posed by emerging technologies, and the spread of a blend of nationalist authoritarianism and Chinese-style totalitarianism that could transform the way human beings live in every country, including our own.